jaydenmilne/steamsync/CONTRIBUTING.md

 Eventually it would be nice to add other launchers, maybe?

+We use poetry for packaging.
+See the [poetry quickstart](https://python-poetry.org/docs/)

 ### TODO
 Feel free to work on any of these and remove them from the list / submit a PR